Call today for a 30-minute complimentary consultation. 707.481.8135

 We'll also discuss possible rewards and incentives, which are especially important to motivate students with ADHD and Executive Functioning challenges.
 Once we have identified some incentives, we can start to put accountability measures in place to support your student's new strategies and routines.

 My coaching approach does require parental involvement in a supportive and collaborative role, so coaching sessions for parents are expected and included.
+You'll be involved in your child's life for a long time, so you will need knowledge and understanding to support your child's development.

 When working with young children, I typically coach the parents each week, meeting with their child every few sessions.